-When the alleged perpetrator is a student, complaints of student peer misconduct under this chapter are investigated by the Deputy Title IX Coordinator within Student Affairs or designee.
+When the alleged perpetrator is a student, complaints of student peer misconduct under this chapter are investigated by the Title IX Coordinator or designee.
 For peer misconduct, EWU utilizes a hearing process as the means of conducting an investigation.
-Proceedings against alleged student perpetrators in their capacity as students are conducted pursuant to the student conduct code, and are outlined later in this chapter.
+Proceedings against alleged student perpetrators in their capacity as students are conducted pursuant to the student conduct code, and are outlined below in the section Disciplinary Proceedings Against Students.